21 September 2023

 Here, you can use your outside interests and extra-curricular activities to show an employer why you are an ideal candidate for an apprenticeship.

-If you play in a sports team, here is your opportunity to convince the employer that you work well in a team.
-If you are team captain, you can feed in your leadership qualities.
+If you play in a sports team, now’s the time to convince the employer that you work well in a team.
+If you are a team captain, you can feed in your leadership qualities.

 Employers invest time and money in apprenticeship schemes.
-They would rather employ an apprentice who is enthusiastic about the course, rather than a person who is better qualified but doesn’t care.
+They would rather employ an apprentice who is enthusiastic about the course, rather than someone who is more qualified, but doesn’t care.

 Step 7: REFERENCES